Frequently Asked Questions

 How much training should we get?

 Our training sessions are tailored to specific needs.
 For on-site training, we recommend 2 to 3 days for Vertex BD Standard or Advanced packages, 4 days for Premium, and 5 days for Total.
 Online training typically runs at a slightly faster pace: 12 to 16 hours for Standard or Advanced, 20 hours for Premium, and 24 to 36 hours for Total.
-Additional time may be recommended based upon selected add-on software modules and advanced topics.back to top
+Additional time may be recommended based upon selected add-on software modules and advanced topics.
+Click here for more information about training topics and recommendations.back to top

 Can you help us setup and customize the software?